-There are three pathways through the major: regular CS, CS+Math for students who have a more theoretical interest, and CS+X for students who want to link their computer science knowledge to another discipline (discipline X).
+There are three pathways through the major: regular CS, Computational Math for students who have a more theoretical interest, and CS+X for students who want to link their computer science knowledge to another discipline (discipline X).
 CS+X requires a proposal that is linked from our website.
-Note that we typically offer only 2-3 upper division electives each semester, and that our junior writing requirement is spring of the junior year.
+Note that we typically offer only 3-4 upper-division electives each semester and that our junior writing requirement in the spring of the junior year.
 Careful schedule planning is recommended for majors, and students who wish to study abroad should talk to their advisor.

 Minor Available: Yes

 Critical Theory and Social Justice (CTSJ) is the only undergraduate academic department of its kind in the U.S. Since 2006, the CTSJ major has graduated students with rigorous training in critical theory and transformative political practice.
 At the heart of the program is an interrogation of intersecting structures of power.
 Our three pillars of inquiry are interdisciplinary thought, intersectional analysis, and critical interventions.
 As students advance through the major, they will study in academic disciplines as diverse as psychology, political science, decolonial theory, critical race theory, Black studies, Indigenous studies, feminist theory, queer theory, biopolitics, post-modern political theory, and gender and sexuality studies.

 The major in Critical Theory and Social Justice requires eleven courses (44 units).
 The following six courses are required: Introduction to Critical Theory, Justice Bootcamp, Research Methods & Critical Inquiry, Social Justice Practicum, Junior Seminar, and Senior Seminar in Critical Theory.